silentninja1/web2project-planner/README.md

 Task date Planning: experimental implementation of interactive gannt for MYTasks.
 •allows reschedule task by drag or resize.

+Project tools:
+show table of tasks.
+They can directly be edited inside table.
+Aloo displays search fields.

 More info: see below.